Che5hireC4t/units/README.md

 1.45359237 kg
 ```

-If you try to add / sub quantities belonging to different dimensions, an exception is raised:
+If you try to add / sub quantities belonging to different dimensions, an IncompatibleUnitError exception is raised.
+This exception is derived from TypeError.
 ```
 >>> from units.dimensions import Pressure
 >>> p = Pressure(1, 'torr')